craigrmc/alignment/essay.md

 Primary recommendation is do not build things without understanding how they work.

 Secondary recommendation is more realistic.
+If building highly complex AI Agents, include alignment as a core component at every stage of development process, not as a bandaid at the tail-end of development.
 This is not a perfect world.
 The situation we are in is not ideal.
 We will have to just muddle through this to the finish line.
 Each generation of AI models should be pushed as close to human alignment as possible.
 Time for discussion has run out.
 It is time to act now before it is too late.

 General public should demand politicians to take AI Alignment seriously.
 Stay calm and prepare for a future with a bunch of AI Agents on the internet.
 Don't give AI Researchers incentives to build dangerous AI models as fast as possible.
 In other words don't give money to AI companies that drive away all their AI Alignment and Safety Teams.
 And don't give money to AI companies that support racing conditions.
 Rather choose the AI companies that actually focus on AI Alignment and Safety.